viewtool/I2C_Adapter/C-SHARP_USB_I2C_AM2321B/USB_I2C_AM2321B/README.md

 # I2C_AM2321B
-An C# project for AM2321B.
+A C# project for AM2321B.